How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 2. Stay in central accommodation (& avoid Airbnb)

-Make the most of your travel time by staying in a centrally located hotel, hostel or traditional B&B. You’ll be able to skip getting the train and bus into the city centre each day at your destination.
-This saves you a lot of time as well as transport costs.
-The added bonus for locals here is you won’t be taking up a valuable transportation spot a commuter could use during rush hour.
+We can make the most of our travel time by staying in centrally located hotels in city centres, hostels or traditional B&Bs.
+We’ll be able to skip getting the train and bus into the city centre each day at our destination.
+This saves a lot of time as well as transport costs.
+The added bonus for locals here is we won’t be taking up a valuable transportation spot a commuter could use during rush hour.

-With only a casual stroll back to your accommodation, you’ll also be able to see the town from a different perspective during the night and enjoy places day trippers miss out on!
-I believe this is one of the underrated overtourism solutions.
+With only a casual stroll back to our accommodation, we’ll also be able to see the town from a different perspective during the night and enjoy places day trippers miss out on!
+I believe this is one of the most underrated and under-utilised overtourism solutions.

-By staying in a reputable, centrally located hotel, hostel or traditional B&B, you’re helping to avoid contributing to issues affecting locals from Airbnb and similar homestay accommodation around the world.
-Unlike Airbnb which is unregulated, these traditional accommodations are always in areas zoned for tourists so they minimise disruption to locals.
+By staying in a reputable, centrally located hotel, hostel or traditional B&B, we’re helping to avoid contributing to issues affecting locals from Airbnb and similar homestay accommodation around the world.
+Unlike vacation rentals which are unregulated, these traditional accommodations are always in areas zoned for tourists so they minimise disruption to locals.
 They’re in areas where high pedestrian traffic is expected and usually tucked away from residential areas.

 TIP: These ethical Airbnb alternatives will help you find hosted stays at your next destination and other options that ensure you won’t inadvertently be taking long-term accommodation from local residents.